James R. O'Neill

-James R. O'Neill (born February 13, 1833, Ireland; died October 6, 1863, Baxter Springs, Kansas) was a war artist and correspondent for Frank Leslie's Illustrated Newspaper during the American Civil War.
+James R. O'Neill (February 13, 1833, Ireland – October 6, 1863, Baxter Springs, Kansas) was a war artist and correspondent for Frank Leslie's Illustrated Newspaper during the American Civil War.
 He covered the Battle of Honey Springs in July 1863, and his sketch of the action was published to a nationwide audience.
 Less than three months later, however, O'Neill was killed in the Battle of Baxter Springs.
 He is believed to be the only newsman to be killed in action during the American Civil War.